paraffin/registry-scraper/Readme.md

 ## Testing

+Currently there are no unit tests for this script, only end-to-end tests.

+### Local Storage Backend

-Currently there are no unit tests for this script.
-To run a functional end-to-end test, simply run `make clean && make test`.
-This will download the busybox:latest docker image, run a local storage registry, push the image, run the scraper, test that the new directory structure is identical to the original one, and finally attempt to pull the image from a new registry and run a simple command in a container using that image.
+To run a test using the local storage backend, simply rm `make clean && make test-local` in the tests directory.
+This will download the latest progrium/busybox image, run a local-storage backed registry, push the image to the registry, run the scrape command, and then test a pull from a registry backed by the scraped image.

+### S3 Storage Backend

+If you have AWS credentials with access to an S3 bucket you can use for testing, you can also test the S3 storage backend scraper.

+First, copy `tests/registry-config.env.example` to `tests/registry-config.env` and fill in the bucket details.
+Second, export your AWS access credentials to the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_KEY`.
+Now you can run `make clean && make test-s3`.
+This will do the same test as the local storage backend test, except it will create and scrape from a registry backed by S3 storage.